 This histogram is a graph showing the distribution of the image's brightness level.
 The horizontal axis indicates the brightness level (darker on the left and brighter on the right), while the vertical axis indicates how many pixels exist for each brightness level.
-The more pixels there are toward the left, the darker the image And the more pixels there are darker the image.
+The more pixels there are toward the left, the darker the image.
 And the more pixels there are toward the right, the brighter the image.
 If there are too many pixels on the left, the shadow detail will be lost.
 And if there are too many pixels on the right, the highlight detail will be lost.
 The tones in-between will be reproduced.

 By checking the image's brightness histogram, you can see the exposure level bias and the overall tone reproduction condition.